Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Can You Pre-mix a Protein Shake and Store It Overnight?

-During the years of juggling my schedule between clients and training, I learned mixing protein powders in advance ensures I get the nutrition I need between meals.
+In my years of juggling schedules between clients and training, I learned mixing protein powders in advance ensures I get the nutrition I need between meals.

 Anytime we get the essential nutrients we need quickly and efficiently is a significant health benefit.